jwcart2/selpoltools/README.md

 - Duplicate macro definition in inactive files
 - Location of previous macro definition when there is a duplicate macro definition in inactive files
 - List of places where an undefined macro is called
-- Used but not required (Does not check: class, perm, string, tunable, level, and range)
+- Used but not required in non-base modules (Does not check: class, perm, string, tunable, level, and range)
-- Required but not used (Does not check: class, perm, and string)
+- Required but not used in non-base modules (Does not check: class, perm, and string)
 - For inactive macro with require satisfied externally, write out where each require is declared

 --------------------------------------------------------------------------------